zafAK/ExampleProjects/NationalVotingSystem/Readme.md

 This is all the files for a National Voting system project which reads out to a an SQL database and allows users to vote in an easy to use interface.
+One thing to note is that some images and sounds may not be imported properly, which may lead to a potential error.